 - You get ready-to-use paint plus a brush and two rollers included.

-- This DIY polyurethane bedliner is combined with other chemicals to make it incredibly adhesive on more than one type of surface.
+- This best DIY polyurethane bedliner is combined with other chemicals to make it incredibly adhesive on more than one type of surface.

 - The best part?
 You’ll find it easy to apply!